leond3/imbored/README.md

-# imbored
+# im bored
-ye thats it
+yup that is pretty much it
 source code in "bot.js" file